 How many teams are in March Madness?
 How are teams selected?

-March Madness is upon us, and teams have already been chosen to play in the NCAA men’s basketball tournament.
-Here’s the selection process they went through.
+March Madness is upon us, and teams have yet to be chosen to play in the NCAA men’s basketball tournament.
+Here’s the selection process they will go through

-The basketball selection committee is composed of twelve members who are athletic directors and conference commissioners.
-The group assembles on Selection Sunday to decide which 36 teams are worthy of being asked to fill in the remaining slots of the tournament.
+Teams are selected by the basketball selection committee.
+The group is comprised of twelve members: athletic directors and conference commissioners.
+The group gathers on Selection Sunday to decide which 36 teams will participate in the tournament.

 One way the committee avoids potential conflicts of interest when choosing the teams is by requiring members to step out of the room when the body is discussing the qualifications of his or her school.

-There is no pre-determined formula in deciding whether a team deserves an invitation.
-The selection committee takes into account various statistics in calculating whether a team will be granted an at-large berth, including its record, ranking, and strength of schedule.
+There is no pre-determined formula for deciding whether a team deserves an invitation.
+Instead, the selection committee considers various statistics in calculating whether a team will be granted an at-large berth, including its record, ranking, and strength of schedule.